 Step 1: Open your photo in PicMonkey

 To start off, add a picture to PicMonkey that showcases your creepy pose.
-Click Create new and choose your photo to open in the editor window.
-Next you'll want to select the Themes tab on the left and click on the Zombie theme (warning: it's pretty gross!).
+Click Create new and choose your photo to open in the Editor.
+If you'd prefer to zombify someone else, you can always pull from our huge Shutterstock photo library.
+Next you'll want to click Themes on the top toolbar, then click Zombies (warning: it's pretty gross!).

 Step 2: Take a look at Corpse Eyes

 Why not start with the eyes to get your zombie portrait going?
-Scroll down the Zombie theme to the Corpse Eyes graphics and choose the creepy eyeball that's right for you.
-Use the eraser on the Graphic palette to remove the edges so it fits on your own eye.
+Scroll down to the Corpse Eyes graphics and choose the creepy eyeball that's right for you.
+Use the eraser on the Graphic Tools menu to remove the edges so it fits on your own eye.

 Step 3: Add gruesome Gashes & Slashes

-Next, add some photo-realistic graphics from the Gashes & Slashes set within the Zombie theme.
+Next, add some photo-realistic graphics from the Gashes & Slashes set within the Zombies theme.
 Remember the grosser the better because zombies are rotting flesh after all!
-Use the Graphic palette to size, rotate, or fade the graphic so it blends in well with the photo.
+Use the Graphic Tools menu to size, rotate, or fade graphics so they blend in well with the photo.